One Apex service shared by Azure and the data-entry screen flow,

 Cases may fail silently.

-response body is silently treated as success — every validation
+treats a 200-with-errors body as success — every validation

 failure would be lost.
 (This is why the Phase 3 endpoint must